 One of our readers is suffering the frequent power outages this year due to summer storms in the Philadelphia region.

-She told us she couldn’t do without her BBQ to heat water, and this double wall insulated Bodum.
-I checked it out for you so sharing the love for this cordless gem too – click here to see it either in matt or shiny.
+She told us she couldn’t do without her BBQ to heat water, and this double wall insulated Bodum coffee maker I checked it out for you so sharing the love for this cordless gem too – click here to see it either in matt or shiny.

 Our research also brought us cordless hand blenders from Bosch, Phillips and Breville – all top brands too. in fact, Breville is a real star when it comes to our coffee machines – see our latest review ( open it here in a new window and read that later over a cup of coffee!)
 But …sadly, for cordless stick blenders by these brands, the poor user reviews, or lack of support.
 Or simply the fact that they’re no longer made or stocked means they didn’t make it into our final list.